jwsy/example-website/README.md

 # example-website

+## AKA What to do after finishing Codecademy Web Design

-This is a tutorial on what to do once you've finished building a website in the fantastic <a href="https://www.codecademy.com/en/skills/make-a-website" target="_blank">Codecademy tutorials</a> and want to make your own web pages and limited apps.
-This tutorial specifically describes how to set up a website hosted by GitHub using the Github Desktop GUI in OSX.
+This is a tutorial on what to do once you've finished building a website in the fantastic <a href="https://www.codecademy.com/en/skills/make-a-website" target="_blank">Codecademy tutorials</a> and want to make your own web pages and limited apps. __This tutorial specifically describes how to set up a website hosted by GitHub using the Github Desktop GUI in OSX.__

 ### Prerequisites
+* Know the fundamentals of web design, HTML, CSS, and JS from Codecademy or another course
 * Register for and setup a GitHub account at <a href="https://github.com" target="_blank">https://github.com</a>
-* Install the <a href="https://atom.io" target="_blank">Atom text editor</a>
+* Install the <a href="https://atom.io" target="_blank">Atom text editor</a>, "_a hackable text editor
+for the 21st Century_"
 * Install <a href="https://atom.io" target="_blank">GitHub Desktop</a>, "_a seamless way to contribute to projects on GitHub and GitHub Enterprise._"

 ### Overview